 Custodial credit risk - deposits - In the case of deposits, this is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
 The Academy's investment policy requires that financial institutions be evaluated and only those with an acceptable risk level are used for the Academy's deposits for custodial credit risk.
-As of year-end, \$190,726 of the Academy's bank balance of \$440,726 was exposed to custodial credit risk because it was uninsured and uncollateralized.
-The Academy invests in treasury bills which are fully insured.
+As of year-end, \$179,005 of the Academy's bank balance of \$429,005 was exposed to custodial credit risk because it was uninsured and uncollateralized.